How To Use Alligator Indicator In Your Trading

 Alligator Line Cross

 The simplest trading strategy and trade signal for the Alligator is to trade the close of a candlestick after it crosses the lines.
-I would suggest that traders look at support and resistance to ensure the buy and sell signal is not right into a previous cluster of price.
+I would suggest that traders look at support and resistance to ensure the buy and sell signal is not right into a previous cluster of prices.

 Candlestick Cross and Close